-This project focuses on life in the townships and informal settlements across South Africa as the country approaches the 20th anniversary of the end of Apartheid.
-Twelve University of Miami students and students from Rhodes University (Grahamstown), University of Cape Town, Cape Peninsula University of Technology (Cape Town), Stellenbosch University, Durban University of Technology and Big Fish School of Digital Film Making (Johannesburg) are participating in the project and will be producing short-form video stories covering issues related to housing, healthcare, poverty, employment, and equality within their communities.
+This project focuses on life in the townships and informal settlements across South Africa as the country observes the 20th anniversary of the end of Apartheid.
+Twelve University of Miami students and students from Rhodes University (Grahamstown), University of Cape Town, Cape Peninsula University of Technology (Cape Town), Durban University of Technology and Big Fish School of Digital Film Making (Johannesburg) are participating in the project and are producing short-form video stories covering issues related to housing, healthcare, poverty, employment and equality within their communities.

 Chair, University of Miami Curriculum Committee